pacopeng/ConvertAlertRulesToGrafana/README.md

 # Grafana Alert Rule Management Scripts

-This repository contains a set of shell scripts designed to automate the management of Grafana alert rules using the Grafana REST API.
-These scripts allow you to upload and delete alert rules in bulk from a Grafana-provisioning-format JSON file.
+This repository contains a set of terraform files designed to automate the management of Grafana alert rules using the Grafana REST API.
+These files allow you to upload and delete alert rules in bulk from a Grafana-provisioning-format JSON file.

 This is particularly useful for migrating alert rules from one environment to another or for managing your Grafana alerts as code (GitOps).

 ---

 ## Included Rule Files
-The `grafana_provisioning_rules/` directory contains a set of out-of-the-box OpenShift Container Platform alert rules that have been converted into the Grafana provisioning format.
+The ALL-In-One.tf file contains a set of out-of-the-box OpenShift Container Platform alert rules that have been converted into the Grafana provisioning format through the [import tool](https://grafana.com/docs/grafana/latest/alerting/alerting-rules/alerting-migration/) with the grafana version 12.1.0 .
 These include:

--   `openshift-dns.rules.json`
+-   `openshift-dns.rules`
--   `openshift-etcd.rules.json`
+-   `openshift-etcd.rules`
--   `openshift-logging-collector.json`
+-   `openshift-logging-collector`
--   `openshift-logging-logging-loki-prometheus-rule.json`
+-   `openshift-logging-logging-loki-prometheus-rule`
--   `openshift-ovn-kubernetes-master-rules.json`
+-   `openshift-ovn-kubernetes-master-rules`
--   `openshift-ovn-kubernetes-networking-rules.json`
+-   `openshift-ovn-kubernetes-networking-rules`
--   `openshift-storage-noobaa-prometheus-rules.json`
+-   `openshift-storage-noobaa-prometheus-rules`
--   `openshift-storage-ocs-prometheus-rules.json`
+-   `openshift-storage-ocs-prometheus-rules`
--   `openshift-storage-prometheus-ceph-rules.json`
+-   `openshift-storage-prometheus-ceph-rules`

-Note: Within the json file, each alert rules has a unique identifier.(UUID), the upload and delete scripts use this identifier to identify the rules in Grafana.
-If you want to upload the same json file for different orginization, you need to change the identifier in the json file.
 ---

 ## Prerequisites